ccouzens/figma-rust/src/to_html/README.md

 Semantic HTML elements aren't used.
 Everything is a `<div>` or `<svg>` (for vectors).
 Component appropriate elements like `<button>` or `<input>` are not used.

+The unusual formatting is to keep indentation and newlines within HTML tags so that the text content can safely have `white-space: pre-line` applied.

 ## Direction